logshub/ecommerce-synch/README.md

 FLUSH PRIVILEGES;
 ```

+### How to create cron job?

+...

 ### How to create input module?

 ...

+### Troubleshooting

+* last updated time is not calculated correctly: make sure timezone is the same on the PHP and database side

 ### TODO

-* in case of deletion on platform, it will not be deleted by this mechanism
-* check last_updated fields in databases to make smaller synchronization.
+* check last_updated fields in databases to make smaller synchronization (already done for prestashop).
 * clear old CSV files (new command)
 * check visibility in SQLs (opencart, oscommerce)
 * callback for database dump